spl1nes/blog/content/blog/business/20180919_risk_management_guide.md

 ### Risk

 Risks are characterized by probability of occurrence and consequence.
-Through risk management, GDF applies resources to lessen the likelihood of a future event occurring and/or the consequence should it occur.
-As risks increase in probability, GDF should anticipate that the events will occur and should put plans in place early to mitigate the consequences.
+Through risk management, the organization applies resources to lessen the likelihood of a future event occurring and/or the consequence should it occur.
+As risks increase in probability, the organization should anticipate that the events will occur and should put plans in place early to mitigate the consequences.

 ### Risk Components